cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 - Capture the VM to an image in a gallery
 - Terminate the VM
 - Re-start the VM from the image
-- Log in to the new VM from Cloud Shell and verify the changes you made are still there
+- Log in to the new VM from Cloud Shell and verify the changes made are still there
 - Stop the VM from the Azure portal

 #### VM Day 2 Tuesday May 3

 - On the VM
     - Install a Jupyter service supporting IPython notebooks
     - Clone a repository containing some notebooks